Yazeed962/Schedule_Generator/README.md

 * Add the Teachers' information to Teachers_input.csv
 * Run Schedule_Generator.bat
 * A new folder with today's date will be generated in the cwd, it will include all the schedules generated.
+* You can change the number of periods per day using /resources/WeekDays.csv